Hellenic Train: International services

+All international services were suspended again in 2020 due to the Coronavirus pandemic, and remained suspended afterwards, meaning Greece has no international railway connections at present.

+In 2024 it was announced that infrastructure would be upgraded so that a high speed rail would connect Budapest to Athens via Belgrade, Skopje and Thessaloniki, linking Greece with Central Europe.
+However, this will take many years to complete.
+As the Greek section from Athens to Thessaloniki is already complete, the section from Thessaloniki to the border at Idomeni would need to be upgraded.

 Rolling stock

-The Hellenic Train rolling stock, which until the end of 2017 was owned by OSE, was valued and then transferred almost in its entirety (except for some museum vehicles) by OSE: to the Greek State in exchange for an equal reduction of OSE's debt to the Greek State.
+The Hellenic Train rolling stock, which until the end of 2017 was owned by OSE, was valued and then transferred almost in its entirety (except for some museum vehicles) by OSE to the Greek State in exchange for an equal reduction of OSE's debt to the Greek State.
 GAIAOSE was appointed administrator of the rolling stock of the Greek State, which leases it to TRAINOSE for a price.
 In addition, TRAINOSE leases rolling stock to Rail Cargo Logistics (a member of Goldair), under a special contract.
 However, the arrival of rolling stock in Greece for use by TRAINOSE's parent company Trenitalia has been reported to take place in the context of the company's investments.
 5 Pendolino trains are expected to arrive in Greece in late 2020 after a delay due to the global pandemic.

-In 2022, "Frecciargento ETR 470" will come into service as the first Italian, and also Hybrid locomotive (combine both oil and electric) are planned.
+In 2022, the Frecciargento ETR 470 came into service as the first Italian train, and also hybrid locomotives (both diesel and electric) are planned.

-Back in 2019, It was decided that these units would be used on the Athens – Thessaloniki line.
+In 2019, It was decided that these units would be used on the Athens – Thessaloniki line.
 Units will be converted for use in Greece, the existing 3 kV DC equipment is to be replaced with 25 kV 50 Hz equipment and they will be fitted with ETCS onboard equipment.
 In August 2018, a similar ETR.485 unit transferred to Greece for testing purposes, in anticipation of the ETR 470 fleet's arrival, but because it was not designed for the Greek network, it was decided instead to launch the ETR 470, which were originally expected to come in 2019, with the completion of the electrification and testing of the ETCS.
-However, in February 2020, with the TRAINOSE depot not yet ready to receive them delivery was delayed.
+However, in February 2020, with the Hellenic Train depot not yet ready to receive them delivery was delayed.
 Instead of arriving in the summer of 2020, delivery was postponed until the end of 2020 or the beginning of 2021.
 The delivery was delayed even further, so the first unit is scheduled to arrive on 18 January 2021 in Thessaloniki, via a route from Piacenza.
-The remaining units were to gradually arrive and the first route was scheduled to take place on 25 March 2021, according to the statements of TRAINOSE's managing director, Filippos Tsalidis.
+The remaining units were to gradually arrive and the first route was scheduled to take place on 25 March 2021, according to the statements of Hellenic Train's managing director, Filippos Tsalidis.